Bhaktivinoda Thakur: Reaching out to the West

-Sri Chaitanya Mahaprabhu, His life and Precepts, the book sent by Bhaktivinoda to the West in 1896.
+Sri Chaitanya Mahaprabhu: His Life and Precepts, the book Bhaktivinoda Thakur sent to the West in 1896.

 Although his Krishna-samhita made it into the hands of some leading intellectuals of the West, a book in Sanskrit had very few readers there.
 Despite this obstacle, in 1882 Bhaktivinoda stated in his Sajjana-toshani magazine a coveted vision of universalism and brotherhood across borders and races:

 When in England, France, Russia, Prussia, and America all fortunate persons by taking up kholas [drums] and karatalas [cymbals] will take the name of Chaitanya Mahaprabhu again and again in their own countries, and raise the waves of sankirtana [congregational singing of Krishna's names], when will that day come!
 Oh!
 When will the day come when the white-skinned British people will speak the glory of Shachinandana [another name of Chaitanya] on one side and on the other and with this call spread their arms to embrace devotees from other countries in brotherhood, when will that day come!
 The day when they will say "Oh, Aryan Brothers!
 We have taken refuge at the feet of Chaitanya Deva in an ocean of love, now kindly embrace us," when will that day come!

 Bhaktivinoda did not stop short of making practical efforts to implement his vision.
 In 1896 he published and sent to several academic addressees in the West a book entitled Gaurangalila-Smaranamangala, or Chaitanya Mahaprabhu, His life and Precepts, (Note: The book was also published under slightly varied titles, such as Chaitanya, His Life and Precepts.) which portrayed Chaitanya Mahaprabhu as a champion of "universal brotherhood and intellectual freedom":